rsmuc/health_monitoring_plugins/README.md

 * get_data and walk_data should be harmonized
 * harmonized unittests for walk and get
-* harmonize snmp settings
 * Implement SNMPv3 support for all plugins
-* fix --scan at check_ilo
-* fix smart status for check_ilo
-* fix redundancy status for check_ilo
+* Code cleanup

+Maybe:

 * add a default threshold to check_snmp_time2
-* check_snmp_time2: add leading 0 at the time
-* Add examples for commands.cfg and service configuration
-* Code cleanup
+* check_snmp_raritan: It should be possible to monitor all outlets / sensors in one service
+* check_snmp_large_stroage: Check a list of storages